artyofficial/Notification-Hub/README.md

 ## 📬 Join Our Community

-Get started in **seconds** — join our Discord server and enable notifications for your favorite sites!
+Get started in **seconds**, just join our Discord server and enable notifications for your favorite sites!

 <p align="center">
   <a href="https://discord.gg/A2KuFUpJy6">